KevinLWorthington/Goweli/README.md

 that I wouldn't catch and I would be chasing an error that I didn't realize I made.
 In the end, however, I think AI was a big help overall.
 Because of an increase in workload at my full-time job, I wasn't able to put as much time and focus into my project as I had originally intended.

+Claude.ai was very helpful in creating this README.md file.
+You can link to your GitHub repo and ask the AI to create a visually appealing readme and give it the basic info you'd like to have.
+Then go through and edit/add the info you need.
+It really helps if you're not good at visual design, and I'm not at all.

 ## What would I have done differently?